MultiverseLearningProducts/swe-learning-plans/src/cloud/ansible.md

 **Ansible Fundamentals course on Udemy** - Udemy offers a free introductory course called "Ansible Fundamentals" by the author of the Ansible for DevOps book, Jeff Geerling.
 This course provides an overview of Ansible and covers essential concepts.

-**Ansible YouTube Channels** - There are several YouTube channels dedicated to Ansible tutorials and demonstrations.
+**Ansible YouTube Channels** - there are several YouTube channels dedicated to Ansible tutorials and demonstrations.
 Some notable channels include "Ansible Tutorial" by TheUrbanPenguin, "Ansible Automation" by NetworkChuck, and "The Open Source IT Automation Platform" by Ansible.
 You can find a variety of tutorials, tips, and demos on these channels.

 ## Projects